 The Tradesman is the no-nonsense foundation of the Ram 1500 lineup — built for buyers who want a capable, reliable work truck without paying for features they’ll never use.
 It comes standard with the 3.6L Pentastar V6 with eTorque, an 18x7.5-inch painted steel wheel, manual air conditioning, a 3.5-inch Driver Information Display, and an 8.4-inch Uconnect 5 touchscreen.
 Seating is a vinyl 40/20/40 split-bench front with a folding rear bench.

-The Tradesman is available in both Quad Cab and Crew Cab, in 4x2 or 4x4, and with a 6'4" box.
-It's the trim most commonly ordered for fleet use in and around Hutchinson — contractors, municipalities, and agricultural operations that need a truck that works hard every day without unnecessary frills.
-The HEMI V8, Hurricane SO, and several equipment groups are available to build it up if needed.
+The Tradesman is available in both Quad Cab and Crew Cab, in 4x2 or 4x4, and with a 6’4” box.
+It’s the trim most commonly ordered for fleet use in and around Hutchinson — contractors, municipalities, and agricultural operations across McLeod County that need a truck that works hard every day without unnecessary frills.
+The HEMI V8 and Hurricane SO are also available, along with several equipment groups, to build it up if needed.

-The Tradesman is right for you if: you want the lowest entry price, you're outfitting a work fleet, or you plan to spec it with specific work-related equipment groups rather than comfort upgrades.
+The Tradesman is right for you if: you want the lowest entry point, you’re outfitting a work fleet, or you plan to spec it with specific work-related equipment groups rather than comfort upgrades.

 What does the Express add over the Tradesman?

 The Express sits just above the Tradesman and adds a noticeably more styled exterior — body-color front and rear bumpers, a Chrome surround grille with Black insert and Chrome RAM letters, and 20-inch polished/painted aluminum wheels standard.
-It's aimed at buyers who want a sharp-looking truck at a value price without moving all the way up to Big Horn territory.
+It’s aimed at buyers who want a sharp-looking truck without moving all the way up to Big Horn territory.

-The Express is right for you if: you want more exterior style than the Tradesman without the cost of a Big Horn, or you're interested in the Black Express Edition's blacked-out appearance package.
+The Express is right for you if: you want more exterior style than the Tradesman, or you’re interested in the Black Express Edition’s blacked-out appearance package.

 Is the Warlock worth it over the Big Horn?

-The Warlock sits alongside the Big Horn in the lineup but takes a completely different direction — it's Ram's off-road-focused trim at the value end of the spectrum.
+The Warlock sits alongside the Big Horn in the lineup but takes a completely different direction — it’s Ram’s off-road-focused trim at a more accessible entry point.
 Standard equipment includes 4x4, 18-inch Black aluminum wheels, All-Terrain tires, a 1-inch raised ride height, skid plates for the transfer case, electronic power steering, and fuel tank, an electronic locking rear axle, and Selec-Speed® Control.
 Three engine options are available — the V6, Hurricane SO, and HEMI V8.

-For central Minnesota buyers who spend time on gravel roads, farm lanes, or wooded trails, the Warlock delivers genuine off-road capability standard — you're not paying extra for an Off-Road Group to get skid plates and an e-locker.
-The tradeoff versus the Big Horn is that the Warlock's interior is more basic and you don't get the same path to comfort upgrades that the Big Horn's H1 and H2 Groups provide.
+For central Minnesota buyers who spend time on gravel township roads, farm lanes between Hutchinson and Glencoe, or wooded trails, the Warlock delivers genuine off-road capability standard — you’re not paying extra for an Off-Road Group to get skid plates and an e-locker.
+The tradeoff versus the Big Horn is that the Warlock’s interior is more basic and you don’t get the same path to comfort upgrades that the Big Horn’s H1 and H2 Groups provide.

 The Warlock is right for you if: off-road capability is the priority, you want 4x4 standard, and you’re less focused on interior comfort upgrades.
 For a deeper look at how the Warlock compares to the Rebel and Backcountry Package, see our 2026 Ram 1500 Off-Road guide.